Brenntron/dotfiles/README.md

     perl Makefile.pl && make && make test
     sudo make install

+set up perl to be able to run visruleparser or make sure visruleparser is using /usr/local/bin/perl not /usr/bin/perl

 put a copy of snort rules in the extras directory.
     download latest snort rule set
     extract rules to